TeleworkInc/gdev/README.md

 console.log("a is 10");
 ```

-# Ignore for now
-This section explains the logistics of dependency-free packages.
-This
-functionality is not yet live while issues with the Rollup engine are resolved.
-Using gnv packages presently requires running `yarn install`, and copies of very
-large dependencies will be stored in each project directory for now: `eslint`,
-`babel-eslint`, `google-closure-compiler`, etc. Eliminating this redundancy is a
-main goal of gnv in the first place.

 ## How do I use third party modules if I want to keep my `package.json` free of dependencies?
 We're used to doing `yarn add [pkg]` / `npm install [pkg]` when we need to use a
 new third party module in our project.
 The solution is to the packages globally